What Causes Excess Dust in a House?

 The same goes for lead, which comes less from wall paint (the source most people would expect) than from car exhaust, smelters, and soil deposits.

-So Why Is My House So Dusty?
+So Why is My House So Dusty?

 Faulty HVAC System

 And it is certainly a common reason in line with what causes excess dust in a house.
-The HVAC unit brings in outside air and filters it.
-It then heats and cools your home by releasing air through air ducts.

-A dirty HVAC system will not only fail to reduce dust well but will also increase your energy bills.
-Moreover, it will also reduce the life of the device.
-Be sure to keep your HVAC systems in good repair and protected to improve indoor air quality.
+A dirty HVAC system will not only fail to reduce dust well but also increase your energy bills and reduce the life of the device.

 Dirty Carpet With Dust Mites